 - An organization’s operating and administrative expenses.

-- Capital costs for building and construction, or basic infrastructure costs, such as electricity, rent, telephone, etc. Funding for needed equipment such as computers will be considered.
+- Capital costs for building and construction, or basic infrastructure costs, such as electricity, rent, telephone, transportation, etc. Funding for needed equipment such as computers will be considered.

 - Pass-through funding, such as using the funding to award scholarships, or to pass on to a consultant.